lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 adjusted for, for the concentration/proportion analysis.
 At present the assumption might be that multivariable models include all of the NEFA components in one model."*

+    The reviewer brings up excellent points.
+The reason NEFA were included as a proportion in the PLS analysis rather than as a concentration was due to the inherent interdependence between NEFA values as a proportion.
+They all must equal to 100.
+It is this dependency structure in the data that allows PLS to more accurately identify clusters within the data.
+Concentration data does not have this inherent dependency (all NEFA values do *not* equal to 100).
+    If one NEFA goes up in concentration, other NEFA values do not necessarily go down, as would be the case with the proportion.
+We have clarified this in the methods. {{not all of this comment is clear to me}}.

 - *"If so, I do not fully understand why there is not a model that includes the joint effect of all NEFA components together.
 Could this not be done for the